-2.5 Recommended equipment
+2.5 Equipment required

-- 1. Cover slips (like Menzel BBAD02400600#AC or Marienfeld 0102242). - 2.
-Humidified hybridization chamber (such as GeneMachines HybChamber).
-Place a 25 mm layer of NaCl in a chamber filled with water and cover with an airtight lid.
+- 1. Cover slips (like Menzel BBAD02400600#AC or Marienfeld 0102242). - Humidified hybridization chamber (like GeneMachines HybChamberTM) or place a 25 mm (1 inch) layer of NaCl in a chamber filled with water and cover with an airtight lid.
 This forms a chamber with a nominally 75 % relative humidity. - 3.
-Centrifuge with slide holders or compressed nitrogen gas to dry the slides. - 4.
-Coplin jars (VWR 25457-006) or slide dish and rack combo (Fisher 900200) may be used for washing the slides
+Centrifuge with slide holders or compressed nitrogen gas for drying slides. - Coplin jars (VWR 25457-006), ShandonTM Horizontal Staining Jars (Thermo Scientific #133) or similar for washing slides.

-2.6 Antibody concentration for spotting
+2.6 Protein concentration for spotting

-NEXTERION® Slide P provides covalent attachment of proteins though amino groups of amino acids side chains on the protein surface.
+NEXTERION® Slide H provides covalent attachment of proteins though amine groups of amino acids side chains on the protein surface.
 The coupling efficiency of the covalent chemistry depends on a number of factors, including pH, protein print concentration, and the nature of the protein itself.

-An antibody probe concentration ranging from 0.025 to 1 mg/ml is recommended to ensure sufficient probe loading and to enable reliable and consistent assay results.
+A protein probe concentration ranging from 0.1 to 1 mg/ml is recommended to ensure sufficient protein loading and to enable reliable and consistent assay results.